Tagline: Mind over Matter.

 There is something about The Brain that is distinctly Cronenberg.

-That may seem like a lofty comparison, and you would be right in thinking so, but with its drab palettes and grungy, low-key feel, early works like Shivers and Rabid immediately spring to mind.
-Whether those similarities are intentional is unclear, but what is abundantly clear are the movie’s aspirations as a social commentary, and the distinctly Cronenbergian manner in which they are pursued.
+That may seem like a lofty comparison, and you would be right in thinking so, but with its drab palettes and grungy low-key feel early works like Shivers and Rabid immediately spring to mind.
+Whether those similarities are intentional is unclear.
+What is abundantly clear are the movie’s aspirations as a social commentary, and the distinctly Cronenbergian manner in which they are pursued.

-That being so, as an exercise in low-budget buffoonery, The Brain is a lot of fun.
-It is the story of a giant, carnivorous brain with the power to induce hallucinations and exert mind control over its human prey.
+That being so, as an exercise in low-budget buffoonery The Brain is a lot of fun.
+It is the story of a giant carnivorous brain with the power to induce hallucinations and exert mind control over its human prey.
 Where the brain came from is never explained.
-Nor are its reasons for manipulating the local community and turning them into zombified killers, particularly when its sole intention is to eat them and grow bigger.
+Nor are its reasons for manipulating the local community and turning them into zombified killers, a useless endeavour since its sole intention is to eat them and grow bigger.
 Of course, none of this really matters.

 The movie’s protagonist comes in the unlikely form of Jim, a local high school kid with a propensity to break the rules.
-Gormless pretty boy Jim is said to have an incredibly high IQ, so high that his sodium-in-the-toilet prank is foiled after he leaves behind an empty container labelled Pure Sodium: Will Explode in Water, and is shipped off to Dr Blake’s Psychological Research Institute for therapy, a punishment that our resident bad boy accepts without resistance, in spite of its completely overblown nature.
+Gormless pretty boy Jim is said to have an incredibly high IQ, so high that his sodium-in-the-toilet prank is foiled after he leaves behind an empty container labelled Pure Sodium: Will Explode in Water, and is shipped off to Dr Blake’s Psychological Research Institute for therapy, a punishment that our resident bad boy accepts without resistance.

 Once at the institute, Jim is subjected to a series of tests which lead to mild hallucinations and cause him to flee, but by now his mind has been tapped by the insidious Brain, and a series of increasingly severe episodes turn him into a fugitive, a stigma worsened after he is framed for the murder of a local cop by Dr Blake’s ax-wielding henchman, a furry headed brute who masquerades as a doctor and receives total immunity by waving blank pieces of paper and successfully passing them off as release papers.